Epivaral/AI-AgentDemo/README.md

 - Implement the function to:
   - Accept POST requests with a `message` and optional `thread_id`.
   - Use the OpenAI Assistants API to send/receive messages, maintaining thread context.
-  - Parse the assistant's JSON reply to determine the action (add, remove, show, chat, etc).
+  - Parse the assistant's JSON reply to determine the action (add, remove, show, complete, chat, etc).
-  - For task actions, call the DAB REST API to add, remove, or list tasks in SQL.
+  - For task actions, call the DAB REST API to add, remove, complete, or list tasks in SQL.
   - Return the assistant's reply, any task results, and the thread ID to the frontend.
 - Set environment variables for your OpenAI endpoint, API key, and Assistant ID.